Campaign for a Wilder Future

 Our nature reserves are jewels in the crown of nature, but areas where wildlife thrives need to be physically joined up because wildlife needs space to find a home, hunt for food, and breed.
 We are calling for local authorities to create Nature Recovery Networks that map out areas of land that we need to protect and join up.
 This would include nature reserves and other protected sites, as well as heaths and meadows; road verges, parks, hedges and woods; and rivers, streams, ponds and lakes.

-Also, please keep feeding wildlife and providing them with a home in your garden.
+Also, please keep feeding wildlife and providing it with a home in your garden.
 Every action you take, however small, is better than no action at all.
 Tell your friends and family and share your photos of wildlife and how you are helping to protect it on social media using the hashtag #WilderFuture

 Together we will make a difference for our precious wildlife and natural world.